zachgitt/IDD-Fa19-Lab2/README.md

 ![Soldered Panel](https://github.com/zachgitt/IDD-Fa19-Lab2/blob/master/soldered_panel.jpeg)

 ## Part B. Writing to the LCD
 **a.
-What voltage level do you need to power your display?**
+What voltage level do you need to power your display?** <br>
+5V is required to power the display.

 **b.
-What voltage level do you need to power the display backlight?**
+What voltage level do you need to power the display backlight?** <br>
+3V is required to power the backlight.

 **c.
 What was one mistake you made when wiring up the display?
-How did you fix it?**
+How did you fix it?** <br>
+With precision and good fortune, I made no mistakes!

 **d.
-What line of code do you need to change to make it flash your name instead of "Hello World"?**
+What line of code do you need to change to make it flash your name instead of "Hello World"?** <br>
+Changing lcd.print("Zach") would print my name instead.

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**